 Because they have so much in common, The Cambridge Grammar describes the preterite as a primary past tense and the perfect as a secondary past tense.

-[Note: I never did get around to writing the promised third installment.]
+[Update: I never did get around to writing the promised third installment.]